The shell

 Atlas vs the per-team Ghost Graph

-The single most useful thing to internalize: the same Ghost Graph component renders at two scopes, and which one you’re looking at depends on how you got there.
+The single most useful thing to internalize: the same Ghost Graph component renders at two scopes, and which one you’re looking at depends on how you got there.- Atlas is the Ghost Graph at

-atlas scope.
-It ignores the selected team and pulls every agent onto one canvas, with Boo Zero presiding at the top of the hierarchy and each team laid out as a row beneath it.
+atlasscope.
+It ignores the selected team and pulls every agent onto one canvas, with each team clustered around a presiding Boo Zero (the default radial layout; a Tree/Radial toggle switches to a top-down hierarchy with each team laid out as a row).
 Reach it from the Atlas nav item (column 2) or the mascot’s “Show all agents.”
-This is the org-wide map, every team at once.
+This is the org-wide map, every team at once. - The per-team Ghost Graph is the same component at the default

-team scope, embedded inside a team’s group-chat view.
+teamscope, embedded inside a team’s group-chat view.
 It filters to the selected team’s agents (plus Boo Zero) and renders that team’s internal routing as a top-down org chart.
 You don’t navigate to it separately; it’s the top half of the group-chat split.

 The agent detail view